-Hibernate provides more flush modes than the one described in the EJB3 specification.
+Hibernate provides more flush modes than the one described in the JPA specification.
+In particular FlushMode.MANUAL for long running conversation.
 Please refer to the Hibernate core reference documentation for more informations.

-3.9.2.
+3.10.2.
 Outside a transaction

 In an EXTENDED persistence context, all read only operations of the entity manager can be executed outside a transaction (find(), getReference(), refresh(), and read queries).
 Some modifications operations can be executed outside a transaction, but they are queued until the persistence context join a transaction.
 This is the case of persist(), merge(), remove().
 Some operations cannot be called outside a transaction: flush(), lock(), and update/delete queries.